lucafilippodangelo/ASP.NET-Delegates-And-Friends/README.md

 - creating a new class that inherits from it

 THE MICROSOFT GUIDELINE is don't use those before to try to update the class, or inheritance.

-### //LD TEST002 - nullable

-A "Value Type" can't be null! but sometime I need to map a value from Database that could be null, so I can use nullable.
- - DateTime date = null; //LD I get an error because a value type can't be null
- - but I can use NULLABLE: "Nullable<DateTime> date2=null;"
- - - is possible write like this: "DateTime? date2 =null;"
- - is impossible assign a nullable to a not nullable

-Some properties:
- - "HasValue"
- - "GetValueOrDefault"

-### //LD TEST006 - generics
-Generics allow you to delay the specification of the data type of programming elements in a class or a method, until it is actually used in the program.
-In other words, generics allow you to write a class or method that can work with any data type.

-You write the specifications for the class or the method, with substitute parameters for data types.
-When the compiler encounters a constructor for the class or a function call for the method, it generates code to handle the specific data type.

 ### Resources
 - multithreading